 Torridge

 § This page gives an overview of the Torridge local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Torridge, in north-west Devon, is a largely rural district with a dramatic Atlantic coastline.
 Bideford is its main town, with a historic quay on the River Torridge, while Great Torrington is noted for its commons and heritage.
 The coastline includes Westward Ho! with its beach and surf, and the rugged Hartland Peninsula with cliffs, waterfalls, and coastal paths.
 Inland, rolling farmland and wooded valleys dominate, interspersed with villages and historic sites.
 The district’s mix of estuaries, countryside, and coast gives it a varied landscape.

-The administrative boundary of Torridge can be viewed on OpenStreetMap: District Boundary of Torridge.
+The administrative boundary of Torridge can also be viewed on OpenStreetMap: District Boundary of Torridge.

 Key Facts about Torridge